ClimateWatch Vanuatu: Building community climate resilience

 Project Updates

-2. Establishing ClimateWatch Trails Nationwide to Enhance Local Monitoring Efforts: A total of 10 ClimateWatch trails have been developed, spanning every province of the country.
-At each trail location, Community Climate Champions have been appointed to promote the initiative and support users in collecting valuable data.
+2. Established ClimateWatch Trails for Community Engagement: The project has developed 11 ClimateWatch trails spanning all provinces of the country.
+At each trail location, Community Climate Champions have been appointed to promote and upskill the use of the app to collect valuable data.

-3. Integrating ClimateWatch Data Collection Into Schools: School workplans and lesson plans have been developed and piloted to align data collection through the ClimateWatch app to the Traditional Knowledge school curriculum
+3. Integrated ClimateWatch into School Learning: School workplans and lesson plans have been developed and piloted to align data collection through the ClimateWatch app to the Traditional Knowledge school curriculum.

-4. Supporting National Climate Forecasting Through Community-Generated Data: ClimateWatch data has been utilised in government climate and cyclone forecasting.
+4. Strengthened Climate Forecasting: ClimateWatch data has been utilised in government climate and cyclone forecasting, enhancing the the climate preparedness of the country.

 Check out ClimateWatch Vanuatu data collection in real time via the web interface.